ittar/MagFace/README.md

   python cam.py --resume {your model path} --cpu_mode
 ```

-## Face capture with OpenCV
+## Face Capture with OpenCV
 This application uses OpenCV to capture images from your webcam.
 It saves the captured face image and the embedded vector from the model in a local dataframe.
 The script then uses t-SNE for 2D visualization plot.

-1. Navigate to the project directory:
+1. Navigate to the project directory
 ```bash
   cd eval/eval_cam_recognition
 ```